-- 1. Katie Lyons, Administrative Assistant for KIBSD, will assist with logistical arrangements and communications. - 2.
-Marie Barni, KIBSD Educational Support Services Administrator, will provide administrative oversight and guidance.
-She has extensive experience in developing and managing budgets. - 3.
-Carla Lam, KIBSD part time Environmental Education Coordinator and Certificated Secondary Science Teacher will assist the Principal Investigator and site coordinators with student research and project design.
-Ms. Lam will also work to integrate aspects of the KAYAW research and procedures into the existing KIBSD science curriculum, which will eventually help to define how we "do" science education in our district. - 4.
-Eric Waltenbaugh, KIBSD Itinerant Curriculum Specialist, will assist the Principal Investigator and site coordinators in the gathering reporting of TEK through his continued development of the oral history magazine, "Iluani." - 5.
+- 1. Janet Long, Administrative Assistant for KIBSD, will assist with logistical arrangements and communications. - 2.
+Ray Maltos, Regional Village Principal, will provide administrative oversight and guidance.
+He has extensive experience in developing and managing budgets and well as implementing educationally sound programs. - 3.
+Sally Wilker, KIBSD Itinerant Curriculum Specialist, will assist the Principal Investigator and site coordinators with student research and project design.
+Ms. Wilker will also work to integrate aspects of the KAYAW research and procedures into the existing KIBSD science curriculum, which will eventually help to define how we "do" science education in our district. - 4.
+Eric Waltenbaugh, KIBSD Itinerant Curriculum Specialist, will assist the Principal Investigator and site coordinators in the gathering reporting of TEK through his continued development of the oral history magazine, Illuani. - 5.
 Teachers from each of the KAYAW sites will fill the role as site coordinators.
-They are actively involved in building KAYAW into the school's curriculum while providing organization and communication for such activities in each of their communities.
+They are actively involved in building KAYAW into the school's curriculum while providing organization and communication for such activities in each of their communities. - 6.
+Dr. Brian Himelbloom, Dr. Susan Payne, Vicki Vanek, Dr. Sven Haakanson, Jr., Dr. Kate Wynn, and Dr. Robert Foy are all scientists who have dedicated numerous hours of their time for the benefit of our KAYAW students will continue to work closely with the KIBSD coordinator, site coordinators, and students. - 7.
+Carla Lam, Craig Baker and Larry LeDoux are district GLOBE trainers and will provide professional development opportunities for our site coordinators.

 Authorized Proposed

-Budget Category: FY 2001 FY 2002
+Budget Category: FY 02 FY 03

-Personnel \$0.0
+Personnel \$17.6 \$18.0

-Travel \$0.0
+Travel \$21.2 \$21.2

-Contractual \$119.9
+Contractual \$16.2 \$18.1

-Commodities \$0.0
+Commodities \$0.5 \$0.5

-Equipment \$0.0 LONG RANGE FUNDING REQUIREMENTS
+Equipment \$2.3 \$0.0 LONG RANGE FUNDING REQUIREMENTS

-Subtotal \$0.0 \$119.9 Estimated
+Subtotal \$57.8 \$57.8 Estimated

-General Administration \$8.4 FY 2003
+Indirect \$4.0 \$0.0 FY 04

-Project Total \$0.0 \$128.3 \$53.9
+Project Total \$61.8 \$57.8 \$61.8

-Full-time Equivalents (FTE) 0.5
+Full-time Equivalents (FTE) 0.3 0.3

-Dollar amounts are shown in thousands of dollars.
+, , Dollar amounts are shown in thousands of dollars.

-Other Resources
+Other Resources \$141.0 \$141.0